 If the address is 0.0.0.0, check your adapter installation, security settings, and the settings on your router.
-Some firewall software programs may
+Some firewall software programs may block a DHCP request on newly installed adapters.

 Statically Assign an IP address

 If you are not using a DHCP capable gateway/router, or you need to assign a static IP address, please follow the steps below: